 Here’s my guide to visiting the magnificent Basilica of Santa Maria Maggiore in Rome.
 This guide gives you an overview of the history of the church.
 It also tells you everything you need to see inside.

 Rising up on Esquiline Hill, this jewel of a church is one of Rome’s most important.
 It’s the oldest standing Christian church in Rome and one of the most beautiful churches in Italy.
 The basilica is a must see site and attraction in Rome.

 The church’s soaring columns, gleaming marble, sparkling mosaics, and magnificent statues will astound you.
 Santa Maria Maggiore is just as spectacular as St. Peter’s Basilica, but without the crowds.

 The other three are Saint Peter’s Basilica, Saint John in Lateran, and Saint Paul Outside the Walls.
 On a visit, you’re in Vatican territory without being in Vatican City.

 The basilica retains its original shape (with some embellishments).
 The basilica’s claim to fame is a perfectly preserved Byzantine interior.
 5th and 13th century mosaics decorate both sides of the nave and the apse.

-Piazza dell’ Esquilino and the rear facade of the Basilica di Santa Maria Maggiore
+Piazza dell’ Esquilino and the rear facade

-History of the Basilica of Santa Maria Maggiore
+History of Santa Maria Maggiore